bandprotocol/bandchain-docs/docs/staking/07-faq.md

 **A:** you can see it in [Cosmoscan](https://www.cosmoscan.io/)

-### Q: Are there any auto cliam reward or auto-compound mechanism
+### Q: Are there any auto claim reward or auto-compound mechanism

 **A:** Claiming rewards is a manually process which involves transaction fees.